-All works will be restricted to the A9 carriageway and will not entail any verge working; therefore, it is unlikely that any INNS or injurious weeds will be encountered.
+There are no records of INNS, invasive native perennials, or injurious weeds within the verges of A84 within the scheme extents.
+Furthermore, the A84 within the scheme extents has no grassed verges and all works will be restricted to the carriageway surface therefore, it is unlikely that any INNS, invasive native perennials, or injurious weeds will be encountered.
 There are also no earthworks associated with the scheme, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
 As such, there is limited potential to spread or introduce INNS, invasive native perennials, or injurious flowering plant species.
-Japanese knotweed, himalayan balsam, common ragwort (and any other invasive or injurious plant species noted) will be controlled/treated by cultural methods and/or chemical weed control as per the NW Annual Landscape Management Plan.

 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
-Any protected species in the area are likely to be accustomed to road noise on the A9 and the scheme is of short duration.
+Any protected species in the area are likely to be accustomed to road noise on the A84 and the scheme is of short duration.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:

-• Site personnel will be with the Toolbox talk 'Working with Injurious Weeds & Invasive Plants' prior to works commencing.

-- Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
+- Site personnel will be briefed with the Toolbox talk 'Working with Injurious Weeds & Invasive Plants' prior to works commencing. - Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
 Should any INNS be identified in working areas, no works may take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - Works will be strictly limited to areas required for access and resurfacing works.
 Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works are permitted. - Site personnel shall remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works shall temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species shall be reported to the BEAR Scotland Environmental Team. - Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to riparian habitat, woodland, river etc.) to ensure minimal impact on nocturnal species. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any species in the area are likely to be accustomed to road noise on the A9.
+Any sightings of protected species shall be reported to the BEAR Scotland Environmental Team.

+- Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to riparian habitat, woodland, river etc.) to ensure minimal impact on nocturnal species. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any species in the area are likely to be accustomed to road noise on the A84.
 Relevant toolbox talks will be included in the SEMP.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.